Venus Williams: Early life

-Williams was born in Lynwood, California, to Richard Williams and Oracene Price.
+Venus Ebony Star Williams was born on June 17, 1980, in Lynwood, California, to Richard Williams and Oracene Price.
+In addition to her full sister Serena, Venus has three maternal half-sisters—the late Yetunde, Lyndrea, and Isha Price—and at least seven paternal half-siblings.
+Venus and Serena were home-schooled by their father.

+When Venus was three years old, Richard moved the family to Compton, over the objections of his wife.
+Richard had studied sports success stories, and believed that the rough environment of Compton would toughen up Venus and Serena in preparation for their tennis careers.

-The Williams family moved from Compton, California, to West Palm Beach, Florida, when she was eleven, so that she and her sister Serena could attend the tennis academy of Rick Macci, who took notice of the sisters and who would provide additional coaching.
-He did not always agree with Williams' father but respected that "he treated his daughters like kids, allowed them to be little girls".
+The family moved to West Palm Beach, Florida, when Venus was eleven, so that she and Serena could attend the tennis academy of Rick Macci, who took notice of the sisters and who would provide additional coaching.
+He did not always agree with Williams's father but respected that "he treated his daughters like kids, allowed them to be little girls".
 Richard stopped sending his daughters to national junior tennis tournaments when Williams was eleven, since he wanted them to take it slowly and focus on schoolwork.
 Another motivation was racial, as he had allegedly heard parents of other players disparage the Williams sisters during tournaments.
 At that time, Williams held a 63–0 record on the United States Tennis Association junior tour and was ranked No. 1 among the under-12 players in Southern California.
 In 1995, Richard pulled his daughters out of Macci's academy and took over all coaching.